doguilmak/Predict-Kepler-Exoplanet-Search-Results/README.md

-# Predicting Disposition from Kepler Exoplanet Search Results with Using XGBoost and Artificial Neural Networks
+# Predicting Disposition with XGBoost and Artificial Neural Networks and koi_score with Multiple Linear Regression

 ## Problem Statement